 The majority of the flat camping areas within the site can be found in the section bordered by the Silver Hayes dance area to the north and the disused railway track to the south.
 Personally I’ve never camped in this part of the site because these fields are among the most low-lying areas and are therefore the most likely to get muddy if it's wet.
 The north western half of this field used to be known simply as "Dance Field" and you can see why with the flags and marquees of Silver Hayes in the background.

-Here we have Paines Ground which is actually the field that I often used to park my car in before the site was extended to bring this field inside the fence for the first time in 2007.
+Here we have Paines Ground which is actually the field which I often used to park my car in before the site was extended to bring this field inside the fence for the first time in 2007.
 It is immediately accessible from Gate D so it’s the most convenient place to stop for those arriving by car and parking in the majority of the Western Car Parks.
 The bottom of this field used to be prone to flooding but the affected area is largely cordoned off for use as crew camping nowadays and the public area now only represents a relatively thin strip of the field running along the western fenceline.

 I was actually very surprised at how much space was still available when I made my Thursday lunchtime meanderings through this field in 2013.
 Most of the people who were arriving at that time seemed to be herding straight through here in search of non-existent spaces in the more popular fields to the south of the site, which had already been choc-a-bloc full since the Wednesday.This is the first of two fields which collectively go by the name of Bailey's.